martinpiper/BombJack/README.md

 Using a "6MHz" clock of 1M.
 Due to default 4A/4B/4C/4D RAM timings being too tight.
+This means the digital display driver will detect ~10fps, not ~60fps as per the original design.
+It does however make the debug single step time easier to think about since it's not divided by 6...

 System->Set Animation Options
 	Single Step Time: 83n
 	500n For debugging full clock cycle and pixel clock